MobileFirstLLC/extension-cli/README.md

 `xt-sync` | Update project config files to match the latest defaults supplied by this CLI `xt-clean` | Remove automatically generated files

+Note that for each command `--help` and `--version` flags are also valid

 **Planned**

 - [ ] `xt-create` -- create new extension project